learnbyexample/100_page_python_intro/exercises/Exercises.md

 # Strings and user input

-* Read about **Bytes** literals from [docs.python: String and Bytes literals](https://docs.python.org/3/reference/lexical_analysis.html#strings).
+* Read about the **Bytes** literal from [docs.python: String and Bytes literals](https://docs.python.org/3/reference/lexical_analysis.html#strings).
 See also [stackoverflow: What is the difference between a string and a byte string?](https://stackoverflow.com/q/6224052/4082052)
 * If you check out [docs.python: int() function](https://docs.python.org/3/library/functions.html#int), you'll see that the `int()` function accepts an optional argument.
-As an example, write a program that asks the user for hexadecimal number as input.
-Then, use `int()` function to convert the input string to an integer (you'll need the second argument for this).
+Write a program that asks the user for hexadecimal number as input.
+Then, use the `int()` function to convert the input string to an integer (you'll need the second argument for this).
 Add `5` and display the result in hexadecimal format.
 * Write a program to accept two input values.
 First can be either a number or a string value.
 Second is an integer value, which should be used to display the first value in centered alignment.
 You can use any character you prefer to surround the value, other than the default space character.
 * What happens if you use a combination of `r`, `f` and other such valid prefix characters while declaring a string literal?
-What happens if you use raw strings syntax and provide only a single `\` character?
+For example, `rf'a\{5/2}'`.
+What happens if you use the raw strings syntax and provide only a single `\` character?
 Does the documentation describe these cases?
 * Try out at least two format specifiers not discussed in this chapter.
-* Given `a = 5`, get `'{5}'` as the output using **f-strings**.
+* Given `a = 5`, display `'{5}'` as the output using **f-strings**.

 <br>